ocastejon/ctf-writeups/plaidctf2020/reee/README.md

 ## Decryption routine
 Looking at the encryption algorithm described above, it is clear that:
 - Since the encryption key is modified at each step, the *decryption* key  depends on the message that we have encrypted
 - The decryption key is the last value of the key during the encryption routine.
-We don't know tho decrypt the hard-coded encrypted flag
+We don't know this value for the hard-coded encrypted flag
 - However, since this key is only one byte, it can be easily brute-forced

 From the Python code above we can easily yield the following decryption routine: